Machine Learning Project -House Prices: Advanced Regression Techniques

 Some of the features had outliers.
-Looking at the graph below we can see that there are two homes that are very spacious yet are extremely low in price.
-When making my model I must ensure that they are robust to outliers.
+Looking at the graph below, we can see that there's two homes that are very spacious yet are extremely low in price.
+When making my model, I must ensure that they are robust to outliers.

 To check for multicollinearity, I created a correlation matrix with respect to the target variable ‘SalePrice’.

 To correct the issue, I first concatenated the train and test set.
-I then replaced the Na’s with “None”.
-Researching further, I realized that two of the numerical features (‘MSSubClass’, ‘Mosold’) were actually categorical.
-‘MoSold’ used numerical values that represented months.
-For example, “1” meant January, and “2” meant February.
-In ‘MSSubClass’, numerical values identified the type of dwelling involved in the sale.
+I then replaced the Na's with "None".
+I further researched that two of the numerical features ('MSSubClass' and 'Mosold') were actually categorical.
+'MoSold' used numerical values that represented months.
+For example, "1" meant January, and "2" meant February.
+In 'MSSubClass', numerical values identified the type of dwelling involved in the sale.
 Both features were converted into strings.
-For the remaining numerical features, NA’s were replaced by the value zero.
+For the remaining numerical features, NA's were replaced by the value zero

 Since the data has many categorical variables, I converted them into dummy/indicator variables.
 As for numerical features, quite a few had a highly skewed distribution which can lead to poor models.
 To combat this, these features were log-transformed.

 Lasso has an L1 penalty which allows coefficients to shrink to zero one by one to reduce their variance.
-Hence, lasso can be used to select the most important features.
-In this case,101 features were chosen and the other 119 features were eliminated.
-“GrLivArea” which represents the above-ground living area seems to be the central feature in determining the sale price of a home.
+Hence, lasso can be used to select essential features.
+In this case,101 features were chosen, and the other 119 features were eliminated.
+"GrLivArea" which represents the above-ground living area, seems to be the central feature in determining the sale price.

 Gradient Boosting Regression

-Gradient boosting uses weak prediction models and combines them to make a strong “learner”.
-The loss was set to “huber” for it to be robust to outliers.
-My model received an R squared core of .98 which means that 98% of the variance in the target can be explained by the explanatory variables.
+Gradient boosting uses weak prediction models and combines them to make a strong "learner".
+The loss was set to "huber" for it to be robust to outliers.
+My model received an R squared score of .98, which means that the explanatory variables can explain 98% of the variance in the target.

 The advantage of ridge and lasso is that regularization helps to balance between overfitting and underfitting.
-It's easy to assume that elasticnet would the top choice for modeling.
-However, after many submissions and fine tuning, xgboost had the best predictions.
+Therefore, it's easy to assume that elastic net would be the top choice for modeling.
+However, after many submissions and fine-tuning, xgboost had the best predictions.

-As the final prediction, I decided to average the predictions of lasso, elasticnet, and gradientboostingregressor.
+As the final prediction, I decided to average the predictions of lasso, elastic net, and gradientboostingregressor.
 Model ensembling is known to increase accuracy on a variety of machine learning tasks.
-As a result, I was able to land in the top 16% of 4074 Kaggle teams.
-Meticulously prepping the data through imputation and feature engineering prior to modeling ensured good results.
-Furthermore, fine-tuning parameters of the model help prevent overfitting.
+That, combined with meticulously prepping the data through imputation and feature engineering before modeling, ensured good results.
+Furthermore, fine-tuning parameters of the model helped prevent overfitting.
+As a result, I was able to land in the top 16% of the 4074 Kaggle teams.

 If you would like more information, visit my GitHub for more details.